4io/Javascript_Notes/chapter01/one.md

 <details><summary>CLICK ME</summary>
 <p>

 Closures are data structures with both a code and a data component.

-Conceptually, a closure consists of an open lambda term, plus an environment dictating the values of its free variables.
+(Conceptually, a closure consists of an open lambda term, plus an environment dictating the values of its free variables.)

 So, being able to reference a specific instance of a local binding in an enclosing scope—is called closure.

-A function that references bindings from local scopes around it is called **a closure**.
+A function that references bindings from local scopes around it is called **A CLOSURE**.
 This behavior not only frees you from having to worry about lifetimes of bindings but also makes it possible to use function values in some creative ways.

 ```javascript
 function multiplier(factor) {